acceldata-io/odpdocumentation/Set-Up-the-Ambari-Server.md

 7. Select **n** at **Enter advanced database configuration** to use the default, embedded PostgreSQL database for Ambari.
 The default PostgreSQL database name is **ambari**.
 The default user name and password are **ambari/bigdata**.
 To use an existing PostgreSQL, MySQL/MariaDB or Oracle database with Ambari, select **y**.

     a.
-If you are using an existing PostgreSQL, MySQL/MariaDB, or Oracle database instance, use one of the following prompts.
+If you are using an existing PostgreSQL, MySQL/MariaDB, or Oracle database instance, use one of the following prompts.\
     b.
-You must prepare an existing database instance, before running setup and entering advanced database configuration.
+You must prepare an existing database instance, before running setup and entering advanced database configuration.\
+    c.
+Using the Microsoft SQL Server or SQL Anywhere database options are not supported.\
+    d.
+To use an existing Oracle instance, and select your own database name, user name, and password for that database, enter **2**.\
+       Select the database you want to use and provide any information requested at the prompts, including host name, port, Service Name or SID, user name, and password.